Battle of Ushant (1782)

-The Battle of Ushant or the action of 20–21 April 1782 was a naval battle fought during the American Revolutionary War, between a French naval fleet of three ships of the line protecting a convoy and two British Royal naval ships of the line off Ushant, a French island at the mouth of the English Channel off the northwesternmost point of France.
-This was the third battle that occurred in this region during the course of the war.
+The Battle of Ushant (also known as the action of 20–21 April 1782 or the Third Battle of Ushant) was fought on 20–21 April 1782 during the American Revolutionary War between a French Navy squadron of three ships of the line protecting a convoy of 12 transport ships and a Royal Navy fleet off Ushant, a French island at the mouth of the English Channel off the northwesternmost point of France.
+It was the third battle that occurred in this region during the war, and resulted in a clear British victory.

 Background

-A portrait of John Jervis by Francis Cotes.

 Despite the American Revolutionary War breaking out in North America, the fighting soon spilled over into Europe and the East Indies between the British and the French.
 The British had received intelligence that the French were dispatching a small fleet from Brest, which was destined for the Indian subcontinent to supply Pierre André de Suffren's fleet in his campaign to recapture French possessions previously captured by the British in the Seven Years' War and secure naval supremacy in the region against a British fleet under the command of Edward Hughes.
 Vice-Admiral Samuel Barrington set out to sea with a fleet consisting of twelve ships of the line along with three frigates in hopes of capturing the convoy before it could leave European waters, setting sail on 5 April 1782 from Portsmouth harbour.